aprove-developers/KoAT2-Releases/README.md

   For further information run ./koat2 commandname --help The main command proceeding a full analysis is the "analyse" command.
 3. The project can be built and run by dune directly with the command `dune exec koat2 --`, or you may `export PATH=$PATH:"path-to-koat/_build/install/default/bin"` (with the substituted path) into your .bashrc file to use `koat2` directly.
-4. For size bound technique based on closed forms, install [SymPy](https://www.sympy.org/en/index.html) on your system and use the flag `--closed-form-size-bounds`.`
+4. For size bound technique based on closed forms, use the flag `--closed-form-size-bounds`.`

 ## Formatting with `ocamlformat`
 We use `ocamlformat` for formatting purposes.